zzzcdf/cube.js/docs/content/Caching/Caching.md

 ### Disabling the cache

 There's no straightforward way to disable caching in Cube.js.
-The reason is that Cube.js not just stores cached values but uses the cache as a point of synchronization and coordination between nodes in a cluster.
+The reason is that Cube.js not only stores cached values but also uses the cache as a point of synchronization and coordination between nodes in a cluster.
 For the sake of design simplicity, Cube.js doesn't distinguish client invocations, and all calls to the data load API are idempotent.
 This provides excellent reliability and scalability but has some drawbacks.
 One of those load data calls can't be traced to specific clients, and as a consequence, there's no guaranteed way for a client to initiate a new data loading query or know if the current invocation wasn't initiated earlier by another client.